-Smith Exclusive: 25% off stays in July and August
+Smith Exclusive: 30% off weekend stays in December, January and February

 Destinations in Germany

 Flying in the face of stuffy German stereotypes, famously liberal and fun-loving Berlin has long been a magnet for pleasure-seekers.

 Still a backdrop for sailors and spice traders, Hamburg has an extrovert energy fuelling its arty, ever-evolving nightlife.

 Munich is one of the most beautiful cities in Germany, filled with stately Florentine, Gothic and baroque symbols of wealth and power set against an Alpine backdrop.

 Tales from our travels